janniswarnat/docker-reprepro/README.md

 volume that should contain 4 files:

   - `/config/apt-authorized_keys`: ssh authorized_keys file for the apt user
-    which should be used when running `apt-get` commands.
+    which should be used when running `apt-get` commands (each key must end with a line feed).
     Should be chown root:root and chmod 644.
   - `/config/reprepro-authorized_keys`: ssh authorized_keys file for the
-    reprepro user which should be used to upload debian packages with the `dput` command.
+    reprepro user which should be used to upload debian packages with the `dput` command (each key must end with a line feed).
     Should be chown root:root and chmod 644.
   - `/config/reprepro_pub.gpg`: gpg public key to be used to sign debian packages.
-    Should be chown 600:root and chmod 600.
+    Should be chown 600:600 and chmod 600.
   - `/config/reprepro_sec.gpg`: gpg private key to be used to sign debian packages.
-    Should be chown 600:root and chmod 600.
+    Should be chown 600:600 and chmod 600.

 You also need to provide a read-write `/data` volume, which will be used to write the debian packages reprepro database, and the `.gnupg/` directory for